jkrems/proposal-pkg-exports/README.md

 - When mapping to a folder root, both the left and right sides must end in slashes: `"./": "./dist/"`, not `".": "./dist"`.

-- Unlike in CommonJS, there is no automatic searching for `index.js` or `index.mjs`.
+- Unlike in CommonJS, there is no automatic searching for `index.js` or `index.mjs` or for file extensions.
+This matches the [behavior of the import maps proposal](https://github.com/WICG/import-maps#packages-via-trailing-slashes).

 The value of an export, e.g. `"./src/moment.mjs"`, must begin with `.` to signify a relative path (e.g. "./src" is okay, but `"/src"` or `"src"` are not).
 This is to reserve potential future use for `"exports"` to export things referenced via specifiers that aren’t relatively-resolved files, such as other packages or other protocols.